 Krampus is a mix between immersive theatre and the haunted house: a man has been brutally murdered in a small village.
 It is rumoured that it is the Krampus, a being who comes to kill people who do not respect the Christmas spirit.
 The village conducts the investigation in the middle of the night!

-The pitch sounds good but the experience in itself is sometimes disappointing.
+If the pitch sounds good, the experience in itself is sometimes disappointing.